-The total cost of service of \$27.08 million is used by the Authority to calculate its recommended tariff levels.
+The net cost of service of \$30.78 million is used by the Authority to calculate its recommended tariff levels.

-113 The shift back to pre-tax modelling effectively addresses concerns put forward by Aqwest in its submission in response to the draft report about the way in which the Authority had modelled Aqwest's tax liability.
+112 The shift back to pre-tax modelling effectively addresses concerns put forward by Aqwest in its submission in response to the draft report about the way in which the Authority had modelled Aqwest's tax liability.